Planning Maps / Areas / Lake Macquarie / Lake Macquarie

 Low Density Residential 0%

-Across its 105.71 km², Lake Macquarie is relatively unconstrained by planning overlays.
-Very little of the suburb carries a mapped flood overlay, and 5% is flagged bushfire-prone.
+Across its 105.71 km², Lake Macquarie is relatively unconstrained by the planning overlays we hold.
+We hold no flood mapping covering this suburb, so no flood figure is shown - that is a gap in our data, not an all-clear.
+Of what is mapped, 5% is flagged bushfire-prone.
 There are 21 heritage-listed sites on record, and the dominant land-use zone is Natural Waterways.
 The median lot measures about 1,755 m² across 32 parcels.
 These figures are suburb-wide - the overlays that actually apply to a given lot can differ block to block, which is what a property-level check tells you.

 Check a specific Lake Macquarie address